dotnet/AspNetCore.Docs/aspnetcore/blazor/components/data-binding.md

 * Change notifications *flow up the hierarchy*.
 * New parameter values *flow down the hierarchy*.

-A common and recommended approach is to only store the underlying data in the parent component to avoid any confusion about what state must be updated.
+A common and recommended approach is to only store the underlying data in the parent component to avoid any confusion about what state must be updated, as shown in the following example.

-The following components demonstrate the recommended approach:

 `Pages/Parent.razor`: